Ashvala/Jie/README.md

 # CsSocket

 This is the repository for CsSocket development.

+#DOCUMENTATION: